 Chicken tetrazzini is a mixture of chicken, mushrooms, and pasta that are coated in a creamy sauce.
 You might not believe that it’s free of gluten, dairy, and the other top 8 allergens!

-This dairy free chicken tetrazzini recipe was one of the first recipes that I adapted after learning of my son’s multiple food allergies.
+This dairy-free chicken tetrazzini recipe was one of the first recipes that I adapted after learning of my son’s multiple food allergies.

-The traditional recipe is a delicious blend of pasta, chicken and a whipping cream based cream sauce.
-If that isn’t enough, the classic dish is topped off with a healthy dose of parmesan cheese.
+The traditional recipe is a delicious blend of pasta, chicken, and a whipping cream based cream sauce.
+If that isn’t enough, the classic dish is topped off with a healthy dose of Parmesan cheese.

-If you have leftover cooked turkey breast on hand it can be substituted for the chicken.
+A rotisserie chicken from the grocery store deli is another great time saver for this dish.
+Finally, if you have leftover cooked turkey breast on hand it can be substituted for the chicken.
 This is an excellent recipe to make with your leftover turkey from Thanksgiving dinner!

 - 1 8 oz package brown rice spaghetti

-- 1/4 cup "safe” margarine or olive oil
+- 2 tablespoons “safe” margarine or olive oil

 - 1/4 cup all-purpose wheat-free flour mix

-- 1/2 teaspoon black pepper
+- 1/8 teaspoon black pepper